TigoDelgado/Match-3/README.md

 - [x] Tiles disappear when matches are found
 - [x] Player can swap tiles -- by clicking both tiles or dragging from one to the other
 - [x] Dynamic grid -- 8x8 by default

+## Resources

+Background image was altered from <a href="https://www.freepik.com/free-vector/decorative-background-with-purple-damask-pattern_956821.htm">Image by kjpargeter</a> on Freepik

+Tile sprites were created from <a href="https://www.freepik.com/free-vector/app-vector-icons-with-different-textures-cartoon-style-ui-stone_10602956.htm">Image by macrovector</a> on Freepik